-The Chilean Government enacted in 2014 and again in 2016 a reform to the tax and other assessment regimes to which the Issuer is subject in order to finance greater expenditure in education.
-The most relevant change was the rise in the corporate tax rate to 27% by 2018 and the introduction of two corporate taxation regimes (Sistema Parcialmente Integrado (SIP or Semi-Integrated Regime) and the Sistema de Renta Atribuida (Attributed Income Regime).
+The Chilean Government enacted various tax reforms in 2014, 2016 and 2020 in order to finance greater social expenditures.
+The most relevant change was the rise of the corporate tax rate to 27% by 2018 and the introduction of two corporate taxation regimes (Sistema Parcialmente Integrado (SIP or Semi-Integrated Regime) and the Sistema de Renta Atribuida (Attributed Income Regime)).
 However, a corporation such as Banco Santander-Chile with a majority of shareholders that are incorporated entities is obliged to adhere to the Semi-Integrated Regime.
 The statutory tax rate rose to 27% in 2018, with personal and withholding taxes imposed on a cash basis (when dividends are distributed), therefore retaining some benefits for shareholders of companies that reinvest profits.